TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Discussion

-\paragraph{AR form factor} MR headsets can be bulky; however, in our user study, participants did not report major problems due to the form factor.
+\paragraph{AR Form Factor} MR headsets can be bulky; however, in our user study, participants did not report major problems due to the form factor.
 We used the \textit{Quest 3} because it is lightweight, making it easy to use.
-In the future, we imagine AR technology becoming more ubiquitous while offering a more streamlined and integrated experience with the advent of AR glasses.
-Future devices are likely to be more compact, resembling ordinary eyewear, thereby enhancing user comfort and accessibility.
-These advancements could lead to broader adoption and more immersive systems.
+In the future, we imagine AR technology becoming more ubiquitous while offering a more streamlined experience with the advent of AR glasses, such as \textit{Meta Orion}\footnote{\url{https://about.meta.com/realitylabs/orion/}, Accessed: 20.01.2025}.
+Future devices are likely to be more compact, resembling ordinary eyewear, thus enhancing user comfort and accessibility~\cite{dogan_ubiquitous_2024}.
+These advancements could lead to broader adoption and more immersive systems~\cite{imprinto}.
+Currently, \systemName is implemented exclusively for the \textit{Meta Quest} ecosystem.
+However, its core architecture, built in Unity, is fundamentally portable.
+Expanding the system to other platforms with robust hand tracking and spatial mapping capabilities, such as the \textit{Apple Vision Pro} or \textit{Varjo} headsets, represents a clear path for future development and would broaden the system's accessibility.

-\paragraph{Hand gestures} While we are constrained by \textit{Meta}'s hand gesture APIs, which are known to improve over time\footnote{\url{https://www.techradar.com/computing/virtual-reality-augmented-reality/your-meta-quest-3-is-getting-a-hand-tracking-upgrade-that-could-unlock-foot-tracking}, Accessed: 5.08.2024}, there are still issues such as improper functionality in dimly lit areas or limited precision of tracking compared to controllers or the system being exclusive to \textit{Meta} headsets.
+\paragraph{Hand Gestures} While we are constrained by \textit{Meta}'s hand gesture APIs, which are known to improve over time\footnote{\url{https://www.techradar.com/computing/virtual-reality-augmented-reality/your-meta-quest-3-is-getting-a-hand-tracking-upgrade-that-could-unlock-foot-tracking}, Accessed: 5.08.2024}, there are still issues such as improper functionality in dimly lit areas or minor precision errors, especially during fine-scale manipulation.
+Our study showed that participants effectively used the snap-to-grid feature to mitigate this.
+To build on these strategies, future work could explore several paradigms to enhance precision further.
+For example, implementing a \textit{virtual magnifying glass} tool, as suggested by user feedback, would offer a stable, magnified view for detailed edits.
+Similarly, enabling users to fluidly work at a larger, more manageable scale before uniformly shrinking their design could simplify the manipulation of intricate components.
+Finally, extending the system to support dynamic \textit{object-to-object snapping} (e.g., aligning vertices, edges, and faces) would bring its precision capabilities closer to traditional desktop controls.